Preparing to Teach

 A Flipped Course Reverses the Lecture/Homework Paradigm

-Traditional course: students attend lecture as a group and then work out problems or complete assignments individually outside of class.
+Traditional course: students attend lectures as a group and then work out problems or complete assignments individually outside of class.

 Years’ Worth of Evidence Shows Students in Flipped Courses Score Better on Both Learning Outcomes and Satisfaction